mozilla-lockbox/mozilla-lockbox.github.io/architecture/sync.md

 2. For each targeted collection:

     1. The marker for the collection is retrieved from the on-device cache, if available.
-    2. An HTTP "GET" request is made for the collection; the query parameter `_since` is set to the marker value if available, or omitted otherwise.
+    2. An HTTPS `GET` request is made for the collection; the query parameter `_since` is set to the marker value if available, or omitted otherwise.
     3. Each record in the HTTP response is examined and applied to the `pending` collection:
         1. The `pending` collection is queried for an existing "stable" record, matched by `id` with the "remote" source:
             - If there is an existing `pending` record, it will be updated to match the latest remote changes.